sul-dlss-deprecated/robot-controller/README.md

 In your `Gemfile`, add:

-    gem 'robot-controller'
+    gem 'robot-controller', :github => 'sul-dlss/robot-controller'

-In your `Rakefile`, add:
+In your `Rakefile`, add the following (if you don't want to include the environment unconditionally):

     require 'resque/tasks'